interactive-cookbook/recipe-generation-model/README.md

 ### LDC AMR 3.0 multi-sentence data set

-Run the `create_split_ms_corpus(amr_corpus_dir, train_per, val_per, test_per)` function where `amr_corpus_dir` is the path to a folder containing one file per document for which ms-amr annotations exist, each containing all AMRs (empty line separated) for that document in their original order.
-This will create three folders 'train', 'val' and 'test' in the './data' directory, such that the train folder will contain train_per\*100 percent of the available files, the val folder will contain val\*100 percent of the files and the test folder the rest.
+Run the `create_random_split_ms_amr_corpus(amr_corpus_dir, train_per, val_per, test_per)` function where `amr_corpus_dir` is the path to a folder containing one file per document for which ms-amr annotations exist, each containing all AMRs (empty line separated) for that document in their original order.
+This will create three folders 'train', 'val' and 'test' in the './data/ms_amr' directory, such that the train folder will contain train_per\*100 percent of the available files, the val folder will contain val\*100 percent of the files and the test folder the rest.
 The files are randomly assigned to the splits.

 ### ARA data set

 **Random Splits**<br>
-Run the `create_split_ara_corpus(amr_corpus, train_per, val_per, test_per)` function where `amr_corpus` is the path a main ara corpus folder, i.e. the folder containing one subfolder per dish with one amr file per recipe.
-This will create three folders 'train', 'val' and 'test' in the './data' directory, such that the train folder will contain train_per\*100 percent of the available files, the val folder will contain val\*100 percent of the files and the test folder the rest.
+Run the `create_random_split_ara_corpus(amr_corpus, train_per, val_per, test_per)` function where `amr_corpus` is the path a main ara corpus folder, i.e. the folder containing one subfolder per dish with one amr file per recipe.
+This will create three folders 'train', 'val' and 'test' in the './data/ara_amrs' directory, such that the train folder will contain train_per\*100 percent of the available files, the val folder will contain val\*100 percent of the files and the test folder the rest.
 The files are randomly assigned to the splits.

 **Reproducible Splits**<br>
 In order to assign each recipe file to a dataset split and additionally save the information about the assignment into a file first run `create_recipe2split_assignment(amr_corpus_dir, split_name, train_per, val_per, test_per)`.
 This will randomly assign the recipe files from amr_corpus_dir to the train, val and test split according to the specified split proportions.
 The function does not create these splits, but only saves the assingments into a file './data_splits/[split_name]' with the following format: